J. R. R. Tolkien: Second World War

 In the run-up to the Second World War Tolkien was earmarked as a codebreaker.
 In January 1939 he was asked to serve in the cryptographic department of the Foreign Office in the event of national emergency.
 Beginning on 27 March, he took an instructional course at the London headquarters of the Government Code and Cypher School.
 He was informed in October that his services would not be required.

 In 1945 Tolkien moved to Merton College, Oxford, becoming the Merton Professor of English Language and Literature, in which post he remained until his retirement in 1959.
 He served as an external examiner for University College, Galway (now the University of Galway), for many years.
-In 1954 Tolkien received an honorary degree from the National University of Ireland (of which University College, Galway, was a constituent college).
+In 1954 Tolkien received an honorary doctorate from the National University of Ireland (of which University College, Galway, was a constituent college).
 Tolkien completed The Lord of the Rings in 1948, close to a decade after the first sketches.